 The first bobble head craze ended in the early 1970's.
 New collecting crazes began and went full steam ahead into the 1980's including lunchboxes, action figures, and video games.

 The bobble head doll seemed to be deemed a 20th century relic by the turn of the century, but Major League Baseball again brought back the bobble head doll from pop culture oblivion.
 The San Francisco Giants presented the Willie Mays bobble head doll on May 9, 1999 to 20,000 visitors to their ballpark celebrating the 40th anniversary of Candlestick Park, which was the last year of the Giants playing at that stadium by the bay.
 That ushered in a whole new era of bobble head madness.
 Baseball teams throughout the United States began to offer the bobble head doll as a promotional item for their fans and bobble head dolls were one of the most popular and eagerly sold items in the early days of eBay along with Pez.

-What's your Bobble Head worth?
+What's your Bobble Head worth in 2021?
 Here are some recently sold items.

 |Dresden Chinoiserie Nodder Figurine Of A Chinese Man||08/2021||£2 135.36|

 |1 Of 1 Reggie Jackson 3 X Auto D 3 Ft Bobblehead New||09/2021||£1 302.93|

 |Bob Hope Dodgers Baseball Bobblehead 100 Years Birthday||08/2021||£1 085.78|